WHEN JEWELRY SHOPPING NEEDS LOCAL EYES

 Choose the right payment door

-Most clients purchase the $395 jewelry review.
-Guided attendance, remote purchase, urgent listings, or high-value routes may secure a case deposit.
+Most clients purchase the $295 jewelry review.
+Guided attendance, remote purchase, urgent listings, high-value pieces, or documentation-sensitive routes may secure a case deposit.

 Checkout creates the paid review record

 The order reference anchors the jewelry file.
-Use the same email for checkout and intake.
+Use the same email for checkout and intake so seller links, item photos, paperwork, budget, timing, and support needs stay connected.

 Intake opens the jewelry file